| STEVE MCCORMICK talks about "Lowlights and Footnotes" (Independent) Writing and recording an album at home with no assistance, other than

 little shack on his own, with no friends or loved ones, but totally accepting of

+his fate.
 I've no idea what will happen now that the album is released as, in many

 ways, it's now that the real work starts.
 I've proven to myself with this album